GsDevKit/Seaside31/repository/Seaside-Core.package/WAResponseNotification.class/README.md

-A WAResponseNotification is singalled whenever the application server wants to return a response back to the client.
+A WAResponseNotification is signaled whenever the application server wants to return a response back to the client.